 ESCA encourages individual preparedness activities.
 The following information and links are to ESCA’s Program Managers as well as to regional partners.

 During a disaster, phone service may be disrupted for hours or even weeks.
 When cell phones and land lines aren’t available, the Cities and Emergency Managers will be relying on radio communications, including that provided through ESCA’s Radio Amateur Civil Emergency Service (RACES) volunteers.

 ESCA offers an annual class to assist volunteers and potential volunteers in obtaining an amateur radio license.
-To learn more about when the next training will be held, email Dan or call the ESCA office at (425) 776-3722.
+To learn more about when the next training will be held, email Vickie or call the ESCA office at (425) 776-3722.
 Local amateur radio clubs offer training opportunities.
 Local clubs and other amateur radio organizations are listed below.

 American Red Cross

 The Red Cross offers courses that include Cardio Pulmonary Resuscitation (CPR) and First Aid among others.
 Contact the local chapter for schedules.